AdobeDocs/campaign-classic.en/help/workflow/using/deduplication.md

 -----|----------|------------|-------|--------------|------
 02/03/2020 | Bob | Tisner | bob@mycompany.com | 444-444-4444 | 888-888-8888

-The master record selected will carry forward the data without any merging of field data with other relevant data in the duplicate rows.
+The selected main record will carry forward the data without any merging of field data with other relevant data in the duplicate rows.

 Complement: